itrnka/ha-framework/README.md

 # ha framework
 PHP 7.1 framework for professionals with high abstraction.
+This is really flexible framewrok without balast based on interfaces and some predefined instances which can be changed at any moment.
+Framework is vendor package with small default required functionality.
+You can easly add and use everything, what you need.
+Custom packages, custom ORM, custom drivers...

+Framework architecture is based on access type: application logic is strictly differenced from accessing method and from rendering method (such as HTTP application, Rest API application, mobile page, website, console, ...); SOA principes can be very easly applied to your code.

 ### Framework highlights

 - based on PHP 7.1
 - always strict typing (automatically reduced >50% developers bugs)
 - SEO ready (extra routing on cases, when MVC is bad way)